Shawnee: Etymology

-Shawnee has also been written as Shaawanwaki, Ša·wano·ki, Shaawanowi lenaweeki, and Shawano.
+Shawnee has also been written as Shaawana and Shawanese.
+Individuals and singular Shawnee tribes may be referred to as šaawanwa, and the collective Shawnee people as šaawanwaki or šaawanooki.

 Algonquian languages have words similar to the archaic shawano (now: shaawanwa) meaning "south".
-However, the stem šawa- does not mean "south" in Shawnee, but "moderate, warm (of weather)": See Charles F. Voegelin, "šawa (plus -ni, -te) MODERATE, WARM.
+However, the stem šawa- does not mean "south" in Shawnee, but "moderate, warm (of weather)": See Charles F. Voegelin, "šawa (plus -ni, -te) Moderate, Warm.
 Cp. šawani 'it is moderating...".
 In one Shawnee tale, "Sawage" (šaawaki) is the deity of the south wind.
 Jeremiah Curtin translates Sawage as 'it thaws', referring to the warm weather of the south.
 In an account and a song collected by C. F. Voegelin, šaawaki is attested as the spirit of the South, or the South Wind.

 Language

+The Shawnee language is known as saawanwaatoweewe.
 In 2002, the Shawnee language, part of the Algonquian family, was in decline but still spoken by 200 people.
 These included more than 100 Absentee Shawnee and 12 Shawnee Tribe speakers.
+By 2017, Shawnee language advocates, including tribal member George Blanchard, estimated that there were fewer than 100 speakers.
+Most fluent Shawnee speakers are over the age of 50.

-The language is written in the Latin script.
-It has a dictionary, and portions of the Bible have been translated into Shawnee.
+The language is written in the Latin script, but attempts at creating a unified spelling system have been unsuccessful.
+The Shawnee language has a dictionary, and portions of the Bible have been translated into Shawnee.